bolmaster2/http-signature/README.md

   key: "secret"
 )

 # Returns true when all is good.
-Otherwise raises errors: `SignatureError`, `ExpiredError`
+# Raises `SignatureError` for invalid signatures
 ```

 ## Outgoing request examples